No Time to Die: Development

 Development of No Time to Die began in February 2016.
 In March 2017, screenwriters Neal Purvis and Robert Wade—who have worked on every Bond film since The World Is Not Enough (1999)—were approached to write the script by producers Barbara Broccoli and Michael G. Wilson.
 Purvis and Wade mapped out the story for the film in 2017.
 Sam Mendes stated that he would not return after directing Skyfall and Spectre.
 Christopher Nolan ruled himself out to direct.
-By July 2017, Yann Demange, David Mackenzie and Denis Villeneuve were courted to direct.
-In December 2017, Villeneuve decided against the role due to his commitments to Dune (2021).
+By July 2017, Yann Demange, David Mackenzie and Denis Villeneuve (who was later announced as the director of the upcoming 26th Bond film in June 2025) were courted to direct.
+In December 2017, Villeneuve decided against the role due to his commitments to the first Dune film from 2021.

-In February 2018, Danny Boyle was established as frontrunner for the directing position.
+In February 2018, Danny Boyle was established as a frontrunner for the directing position.
 Boyle's original pitch to Broccoli and Wilson saw John Hodge writing a screenplay based on Boyle's idea with Purvis and Wade's version scrapped.
 Hodge's draft was greenlit, and Boyle was confirmed to direct with a production start date of December 2018.
 However, Boyle and Hodge left in August 2018 due to creative differences.
 It was reported at the time that Boyle's exit was due to the casting of Tomasz Kot as the lead villain; however, Boyle later confirmed the dispute was over the script.
 The release date became contingent on whether the studio could find a replacement for Boyle within sixty days.
 Cary Joji Fukunaga was announced as the new director in September 2018.
 Fukunaga became the first American to direct an Eon Productions Bond film and the first director to receive a writing credit for any version.
 (Note: The American directors John Huston and Robert Parrish were two of five directors who worked on the 1967 adaptation of Casino Royale, and Irvin Kershner directed the 1983 film Never Say Never Again.
 Neither film was produced by Eon Productions.)
 Fukunaga had been considered for Spectre before Mendes was hired, and afterwards had expressed an interest to Broccoli and Wilson about directing a future Bond film.
 Linus Sandgren was hired as cinematographer in December 2018.